MicrosoftDocs/azure-devops-docs/docs/pipelines/security/templates.md

 This article describes how templates can streamline security for Azure Pipelines.
 Templates can define the outer structure of your pipeline and help prevent malicious code infiltration.
 Templates can also automatically include steps to do tasks such as credential scanning.
 If multiple pipelines within your team or organization share the same structure, consider using templates.

->[!IMPORTANT]
->[Checks on protected resources](resources.md) form the fundamental security framework for Azure Pipelines.
+[Checks on protected resources](resources.md) form the fundamental security framework for Azure Pipelines.
 These checks apply regardless of pipeline structure, stages, and jobs.
+You can use templates to help enforce these checks.

 ## Includes and extends templates